arditnurcaj/SimplePDFApp/README.md

 # SimplePDFApp
-A simple app to download/view pdf files.
+A simple ios app to download/view pdf files.